Multi-model RAG with SurrealDB & LangChain

 Response

-But if we type CREATE person SET name = "Aeon" and then try the same three INFO statements, all of a sudden the output is no longer empty!
-This is because:
+If we type CREATE person SET name = "Aeon" and then try the INFO FOR DB statement, the output will no longer be empty.
+The database has taken care of the table’s basic definition for us.

 CREATE person SET name = "Aeon";